 2022 was quickly passing away in August as the Friends and regular volunteers pressed forth on improving the appearance of the site, both inside and out.
-Enjoying the uncommonly great weather, and ignoring the political hustings dragging on around the country as talk of energy crises continued as the war in Ukraine rumbled painfully on.
+Enjoying the uncommonly great weather, and ignoring the Westminster political hustings dragging on around the country, as talk of energy crises continued, and the War in Ukraine rumbled painfully on.

 On Saturday 20th August, the Friends ventured out beyond the gate by Pump House Cottage, to help keep the weeds in check and tidy the area by the septic tank which serves Pit Row.
 It’s rather more pleasant than it sounds!

-In what turned out to be a scorcher of a day regular volunteers Paul, Jamie, Mitch, and Chris together with Site Manager Glen went picking, pulling and raking back the weeds, brambles, the resilient Russian vine, and sundry rubbish in the underground on the outside of the pit grounds – a side which is seen by all passers-by, whether motorist, cyclist or pedestrian when heading from Tingle Bridge up towards Elsecar.
+In what turned out to be a scorcher of a day, regular volunteers Paul, Jamie, Mitch, and Chris, together with Site Manager Glen went picking, pulling and raking back the weeds, brambles, the resilient Russian vine, and sundry rubbish in the underground on the outside of the pit grounds – a side which is seen (briefly) by all passers-by, whether motorist, cyclist or pedestrian, when heading up past Tingle Bridge on towards Elsecar village.

-Several toads were carefully rehoused in thicker underground down the bank, and several full barrows were dispatched.
-Of course no good deed ever goes unpunished, and just as the weeding and clearing was getting into full swing, out shot a ground wasp to chase us around, and charmingly greeted at least one of our number with a sting!
+Several toads were carefully rehoused in thicker shrubbery further down the bank, and many full barrows of cuttings were dispatched.
+Of course, no good deed ever goes unpunished, and just as the weeding and clearing was getting into full swing, out shot a ground wasp to chase us around, and charmingly greeted at least one of our number with a sting!

 Still work continued, and the area looked much better for some TLC – hopefully something visitors, neighbours and volunteers can recognise and enjoy as we prepare for more events and activities on site.

 On the high wire

-Inside the grounds, something of a niggling irritant was tackled – removing the unsightly modern barbed wire and security fence panels which had been put in during the years of decline to try to prevent trespassers accessing the site from the rear railway line and canal-side level.
-The last few fencing panels had blocked both views and physical access around the pumping shaft to some degree, but with appropriate permission, it was decided their removal could go ahead.
+Back inside the grounds, something of a long-term niggling irritant was finally tackled: removing the unsightly modern barbed wire and security fence panels which had been put in during the pumping stations years of disuse and decline, to try to prevent trespassers accessing the site from the rear railway line and canal-side level.
+The last few fencing panels had blocked both views and physical access around the pumping shaft to some degree, but with the appropriate permission, it was decided their removal could safely go ahead.

 Blasts from the past 2016.
 Six years before

-A quick note from the past, 2016, after the Friends had taken possession of the site in 2014, and had started to make some inroads – yet the front and back of the site were effectively cut off from each other by fencing and trees.
+A quick note from the past, specifically in 2016, after the Friends had taken possession of the site in 2014, and had started to make some inroads.
+Still, the front and rear of the site were effectively cut off from each other by fencing and trees.

-Back then a continuous security fence blocked the front of the winding engine house from the back by a series of panels slicing across the site behind the pumping engine shaft; from the wall of the brick-built part of the winding engine house, over to the back of the stonework of the pumping shaft.
-This fence consisted of several posts bolted to the ground and concrete surfaces, between which pronged security panels were hung, topped with barbed wire.
+Back then a continuous security fence blocked the front of the winding engine house from the back, by a series of panels slicing across the site behind the pumping engine shaft.
+From the wall of the brick-built part of the winding engine house, over to the back of the stonework of the pumping shaft itself.
+This fence consisted of several posts bolted into the ground, between which pronged security panels were hung, topped with barbed wire.
 Inviting it was not, but equally it did not prevent vandalism over the years.

 Back in 2022, the work to clear away the unwanted blockages was taken in hand.
 Of course handling heavy fence panels is one thing, but tackling the rather unfriendly barbed wire was quite another.